 2. The cat’s natural behavior is manifested in a way that causes a problem

 Cats have natural needs which must be fulfilled.
 It’s up to us to provide them with acceptable outlets for these needs.
 For example, cats need to claw at large objects in their territory.
 That’s just part of being a cat.
 If that large item happens to be a scratching post, all is well.
 If it happens to be your expensive leather couch, then this could be a problem.

 The way to fix this kind of problem is by finding the right alternatives and teaching the cat to use them (and only them).
 You can read more here about how to do that with furniture scratching: How To Stop Your Cat From Scratching The Furniture

 The only way to help the cat and correct the behavioral problems is by reducing stress.
-Read more here: Is Your Cat Stressed Out and Six Surefire Strategies To Reduce Stress In Cats.
+Read more here: Six Surefire Strategies To Reduce Stress In Cats.

 The thing to solve here is not so much a behavioral problem as a question of perception.
 Educating owners about normal cat behavior can be very helpful in these cases.